In Utero: Recording

 Albini saw himself more as an engineer than a producer; despite his personal opinions, he let the band choose takes.
 He said, "Generally speaking, [Cobain] knows what he thinks is acceptable and what isn't acceptable [...]
 He can make concrete steps to improve things that he doesn't think are acceptable."
 Cobain reportedly recorded all his vocal tracks in six hours.
 Albini said that Cobain, who had struggled with drug addiction, was focused and sober in the studio.

 Recording was completed in six days; Cobain had anticipated disagreements with Albini, whom he had heard "was supposedly this sexist jerk", but called the process "the easiest recording we've ever done, hands down".
 The only disruption occurred a week into the sessions, when Love arrived because she missed Cobain.
 Weston's girlfriend, the studio's chef, said that Love created tension by criticizing Cobain's work and was confrontational with everyone present.

 The initial mix of In Utero took five days.
 This was quick by Nirvana's standards, but not for Albini, who was used to mixing albums in a day or two.
 When work on a mix was not producing desired results, the band and Albini took the rest of the day off to watch nature videos, set things on fire and make prank calls.
 The sessions were completed on February 26.
+"I Hate Myself and Want to Die" was omitted from the album as Cobain felt it already contained too many "noise" songs.